cyrillus31/hacking_algorithms_diary/algorithms/Problems/Arrays and Intervals/Subarray Sum Equals K/560 Subarray Sum Equals K.md

 ## Solution Idea
 ___
-We are going to use prefix array to create
+We are going to use prefix array to calculate how many times we have encountered subarrays subtracting which will result in a needed sum.

 ## Time Complexity
 ___
-O(?) - where
+O(n)
 Because

 ## Time Complexity
 ___